knope-dev/knope/docs/src/content/docs/recipes/preview-releases-with-pull-requests.md

 path = "artifact/knope-aarch64-apple-darwin.tgz"
 ```

-`package.assets` let us define a list of files to upload to GitHub releases.
+`package.assets` defines a list of files to upload to GitHub releases.
 You can also upload them under a different name if you don't want to use the file name by setting `name` in the asset definition.

 ### `prepare-release` workflow